Homemade Peanut Butter Chocolate Chip Lactation Cookies are amazing and taste every bit delicious as they sound!

 In fact, I also found more delicious lactation cookie recipes that you just have to try!

-Now before I get started sharing this recipe (which by the way is MY FAVORITE) I want to point out that you cannot substitute the brewer’s yeast for anything else.
-This is a prime ingredient for this recipe and is one of the main ingredients that up your supply so make sure to include it.
+Brewer’s Yeast is a prime ingredient for this recipe and is one of the main ingredients that boost your supply so make sure to include it.

 Sometimes you can find the Brewer’s Yeast at your local Whole Foods store or some other health foods store.
 However, I’ve found it expensive or hard to find.
 My favorite place to snag it is on Amazon.
 This is the exact one I buy: